kajananchinniah/Gameboy-Emulator/README.md

 unused because I can't run the interrupt timing test for some reason), but doing it at the memory access / actual subopcode level is a bit inconvenient since I didn't realize this was necessary.
 In hindsight, I should have read the entire pandoc instead of just reading as I implemented.

+Another thing I believe would have been cleaner is having a 'bus' where I connect the different components.
+For components that need direct access to particular parts, I would make a shared ptr and connect it directly.
+Additionally, I think that I might use completely public classes rather than classes with private and public members in the future.
+I somewhat badly planned parts of this due to it.

+I also copied over a lot of code in multiple files / components (e.g. getBit, setBit, etc).
+In the future, I think having a utils or common file that would contain code that I see being used often is a good idea just to increase code reuse.

 ## Note on Tests
 Originally I had planned on unit testing every function I wrote via GTest.
 While this approach is fine, I realized that